Cathedral's Friday football game in limbo after COVID-19 outbreak - Mississippi's Best Community Newspaper

 NATCHEZ — The No. 5 seed Cathedral High School Green Wave was scheduled to travel to Louisville to take on the No. 4 seed Winston Academy Patriots in the second round of the 2020 MAIS Class 4A Playoffs Friday night.

-But after a recent outbreak of COVID-19 at Cathedral that forced ninth- through 12th-grade students, as well as sixth-grade students, to go into quarantine and virtual learning from Nov.
+After a recent outbreak of COVID-19 at Cathedral forced ninth- through 12th-grade students, as well as sixth-grade students, to go into quarantine and virtual learning from Nov.
 3 through Nov.
-13, the Green Wave is still in limbo as to if it will have to forfeit its playoff game – even after a decision was made by the school’s administration Monday morning that all sports have been canceled during the quarantine period.
+13, the Green Wave is still in limbo as to if it will have to forfeit its playoff game.

+However, the school’s administration made a decision Monday morning that all sports have been canceled during the quarantine period through Nov.
+12.

 “It’s out of my hands,” Cathedral head football coach Chuck Darbonne said.

+Multiple calls to Cathedral Headmaster Norm Yvon seeking comment for this story went unreturned Monday and Tuesday.

-Green Wave athletic director Craig Beesley did not return calls as of early Monday afternoon as to whether the game will take place or not.
+Green Wave athletic director Craig Beesley did not return calls seeking comment as to whether the game will take place or not.

-“No comment,” Beesley replied via email.
+“No comment,” Beesley replied via email Monday.

-Cathedral principal Norm Yvon has failed to respond to multiple phone calls seeking more information.
-And officials at MAIS did not return phone calls.
+Less Triplett, Midsouth Association of Independent Schools Director of Activities, said Cathedral had not contacted MAIS with a formal decision as of Tuesday afternoon on whether to play in the playoff game Friday.

+“They’ve been in contact with people in our office but their contacting us was informative,” Triplett said.
+“Right now the two schools are discussing.”

 Cathedral improved to 10-1 overall after defeating No. 12 seed Hillcrest Christian School in a first-round game, as well as the Green Wave’s homecoming game, 55-26 last Friday night at D’Evereux Stadium.